Diabetes Prevention and Control Program

 Nervous System Disease

 About 60-70 percent of people with diabetes have mild to severe forms of nervous system damage.
 The damage could include decreased sensation and/or pain in the feet or hands, problems with digestion, erectile dysfunction, carpal tunnel syndrome and other nerve problems.
-In 2006, about 65,700 non-traumatic lower limb amputations were performed in people with diabetes.

 - Individuals with diabetes should learn how to provide good self-care to their feet and should inspect their feet daily.